Register Articles Joseph Campbell Search

 Recognize romantic ideas as psychological processes.

-Detect how love stories can reflect limited personality integration.
+Detect how love stories can reflect stages of personality integration.

-Discuss parallels between belief systems and courtship expectations.
+Discuss parallels between belief systems and relationship expectations.

 This seminar is taught at the introductory level and requires no advance preparation.
 However, participants are provided with a recommended reading list as part of their class materials.